howsoai/howso-docs/_sources/user_guide/bias_mitigation.rst.txt

 -------------------------------
 **Installation**

 - You have successfully :doc:`installed Howso Engine <../getting_started/installing>`
 - You have :doc:`loaded, configured, trained, and analyzed data <basic_workflow>`
-    - You are familiar with :ref:`feature contributions <../getting_started/terminology:Contribution>`
+- You are familiar with :ref:`feature contributions <contribution>`

 Notebook Recipe
 ---------------